ImanMh/peivastha/README.md

 ![peivastha step 3](http://peivastha.ir/doc/img/step-3.png "step 3")

 ##Step 4
 Enable developer mode check box on extensions tab.
 You should be able to find it at the top of your extensions page.
-This will load a few buttons into extensions page.
+This will load a few buttons into the top area.
 ![peivastha step 4](http://peivastha.ir/doc/img/step-4.png "step 4")

 ##Step 5
-Click on "Load unpacked extension" button at the top of extensions page and select the peivastha folder that you extraced on your descktop in Step 2.
+Click on "Load unpacked extension" button at the top of extensions page and select the peivastha folder that you've extracted on your descktop in Step 2.
 ![peivastha step 5](http://peivastha.ir/doc/img/step-5.png "step 5")

 ##Step 6